What is itraconazole? What are the uses for itraconazole?

-DRUG CLASS AND MECHANISM: Itraconazole is an anti-fungal drug in the same class of drugs as fluconazole (Diflucan), ketoconazole (Nizoral), and miconazole (Micatin, Monistat).
+Itraconazole is an anti-fungal drug used to treat fungal infections of the toenails.
+It is in the same class of drugs as fluconazole (Diflucan), ketoconazole (Nizoral), and miconazole (Micatin, Monistat).
 It prevents growth of several types of fungi by preventing the fungi from producing the membranes that surround the fungal cells.
 The FDA approved itraconazole in September 1992.

 GENERIC AVAILABLE: Yes

 Do I need a prescription for itraconazole?